LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 - The Lady Tigers' +791 scoring differential (outscoring opponents by 26.4 points per game) is a result of scoring 84.1 points per game (third in college basketball) while allowing 57.7 per outing (33rd in college basketball).

-- Offensively, LSU is tallying 77.3 points per game this season in conference contests.
-As a comparison, its overall average (84.1 points per game) is 6.8 PPG higher.

-- Offensively, the Lady Tigers have fared better when playing at home this year, scoring 88.1 points per game, compared to 77.2 per game away from home.

-- Defensively, LSU has played better in home games this year, ceding 53.7 points per game, compared to 63.2 in road games.
+- Defensively, LSU has played better in home games this season, ceding 53.7 points per game, compared to 63.2 in away games.

-- On the offensive side of the ball, the Lady Tigers have struggled over their last 10 games, scoring 75.9 points per contest over that span as opposed to the 84.1 they've racked up over the course of this season.
+- On offense, the Lady Tigers have had a hard time putting the ball in the basket over their last 10 games, scoring 75.9 points per contest over that stretch compared to the 84.1 they've racked up over the course of this year.

+- The Rainbow Wahine have a +32 scoring differential, putting up 60.6 points per game (265th in college basketball) and giving up 59.6 (63rd in college basketball).

 © 2023 Data Skrive.
 All rights reserved.